 The reason I’m even writing this Traveling Mailbox review is that I remember being in your shoes about five years ago.
 I was reading through article after article, feverishly doing research on every virtual mailbox I could find.
 Information was sparse, but I eventually made a decision.
-I’ve been a Traveling Mailbox customer for five years now and I’d like to share with you my personal review of Traveling Mailbox to explain why.
+I’ve been a Traveling Mailbox customer for six years now and I’d like to share with you why.

 |Review||Traveling Mailbox Virtual Mailbox Service|